Will Energy Prices Go Down in 2026 in the UK?

 The war in Ukraine, which began in February 2022, exposed a crucial vulnerability in the UK energy pricing system: its dependence on internationally traded natural gas.
 According to the Office for National Statistics (ONS)3, UK electricity prices for non-domestic users (businesses) rose by over 90% between the first quarter of 2021 and their peak in late 2023:

 Before the Ukrainian crisis, much of Europe, particularly Germany, relied on pipeline gas from Russia.
 When that supply was disrupted, the UK and its European neighbours were forced to compete for more expensive Liquefied Natural Gas (LNG) shipped from the United States, Qatar, and Africa.
-This increase in competition brought the price of LNG significantly higher than it was in the pre-war era.
-The consequence for non-domestic users was stark: In 2023, the UK reported the highest industrial electricity prices among 24 countries reporting to the International Energy Agency (IEA), with prices around 46% above the IEA median (ONS, 2025).
+This increase in competition pushed LNG prices significantly higher than in the pre-war era.
+The consequence for non-domestic users was stark: In 2023, the UK reported the highest industrial electricity prices among twenty-four countries reporting to the International Energy Agency (IEA), with prices around 46% above the IEA median (ONS, 2025).

-The 2026 Gulf Crisis caused price shocks as a result of the same causal chain:
+The 2026 Gulf Crisis caused price shocks because of the same causal chain:

-• Less supply in the Gulf tightened global LNG availability.
+• A shortage of supply in the Gulf tightened global LNG availability.

-• That increased competition for LNG cargo pushed LNG prices up.
+• Increased competition for LNG cargo pushed prices up.

 • Higher LNG prices raised the cost of gas-fired power generation.

-• Because gas often sets the wholesale electricity price in the UK, power prices rose too.
+• Because gas often sets the wholesale electricity price in the UK, power prices rose as well.

-Let’s now look at domestic energy trends that are pushing costs up this year.
+Let us now look at domestic energy trends driving up costs this year.

 Local energy trends: The growing weight of non-commodity costs